Message Size Limits & Serialization

 Understanding Broker-Enforced Message Limits

 Increasing limits requires careful capacity planning.
-Raising max.message.bytes in Kafka increases broker heap pressure.
-It also amplifies network jitter and GC pauses.
+Raising max.message.bytes in Kafka increases broker heap pressure, amplifies network jitter, and extends GC pauses.
 Always pair limit increases with horizontal consumer scaling.

 Larger payloads extend deserialization time.
 You must recalibrate your Visibility Timeout Deep Dive to prevent premature redelivery.
 Failing to adjust timeouts causes duplicate processing and state corruption.